 - Submit a copy of your resume including past work or volunteer experience and/or course projects.

 - Submit a letter indicating your specific interests in this internship and your experience in historical research from Gettysburg College coursework or other experience.
 You are also welcome, but not required, to share your ideas for a primary source or College History inspired project.

 - Include the name and contact information of one reference who can speak to your research, organizational, and communication skills.

 - All completed application materials submitted through Handshake on or before the deadline will be evaluated by the Special Collections and College Archives search committee.

-- Up to four potential candidates from the applicant pool will be selected for Zoom interviews during the last week of April 2021.
+- Up to four potential candidates will be selected from all applicants for Zoom interviews.

 For questions, please contact to Amy Lucadamo, College Archivist, firstname.lastname@example.org